 Even the most sophisticated clients struggle with strategy.
 Oftentimes, they need visionary brainstorming from a person outside the organization — someone who analyzes and synthesizes the intersections of vision and mission statement.
 You bring fresh insights to the table.

-Wouldn’t it help to have a single cohesive tool to pull everything together?
+Wouldn’t it help to have a single cohesive tool to pull idea together?
 The content marketing calendar provides a 10,000-foot perspective for long-term content creation.
 It also encourages the cooperation and collaboration needed for tight scheduling requirements.

 How deep is your resource pool?